-Different shades of grey are traditionally used for finance, equipment, transport, and IT (Valmet, WordPress, and Sony Ericsson).
-But this color isn’t super popular when it comes to beauty, baby care, food, leisure, entertainment, and retail brands.
-Despite that, some popular food and drink brands like Nestle and Grey Goose have managed to make grey work, proving the point that there are no super strict rules in logo design!
+Different shades of grey are traditionally used for finance, equipment, transport, and IT.
+Although it isn’t the first choice for food and beverage brands, popular food and drink brands like Nestle and Grey Goose have managed to make grey work, proving the point that there are no super strict rules in logo design.

 Just as white is known for reflecting the light, black is a color that absorbs light.
 It’s the symbol of efficiency and sophistication, prestige and power, elegance and luxury, control and protection, mystery and seduction.
 It is strong, serious, and authoritative, but at the same time can fee depressing, evil, cold, heavy, and pessimistic.

 Black is a traditional color of grief and mourning in most countries of Europe, North America, and Africa.
 No wonder it’s seldom used for healthcare, baby care, family products, food, or finance.

 Black is great to emphasize the luxurious side of your brand, make products look more expensive.
 It has that ‘not for all’ attitude.
 That’s why black is so popular in the luxury, fashion, IT, and equipment industries.
 It can be seen on Adidas, Chanel, Schwarzkopf, Nike, Dolce and Gabanna, and WWF logos.

 Now it’s time to decide on which color you want to use for your brand.
 Don’t stress, this is something you’ll lock down over time as your brand develops, but for now, let’s start with the easy stuff.